vedang-patil-23/DeltaFrame-Pro/README.md

 # DeltaFrame Pro

-**DeltaFrame Pro** is a comprehensive, open-source, full-stack crypto order book and trading simulation platform.
-While it is not a finished product or a professional trading tool, it serves as a robust learning sandbox—a place to explore, experiment, and grow as a full-stack developer with a focus on fintech.
-The project is a living record of iterative improvement, technical curiosity, and the pursuit of best practices in both backend and frontend engineering.
+Welcome to **DeltaFrame Pro**—my open-source, full-stack crypto order book and trading simulation playground.
+This isn’t a finished product or a professional tool.
+It’s just my little corner of the internet where I try to figure out how fintech works, break things, and (hopefully) learn something in the process.

-> TL;DR: DeltaFrame Pro is not a commercial product or a trading tool.
-It is a continuously evolving, chaos-driven learning project that has become cleaner, smarter, and more modular over time.
-The "Pro" in the name reflects a new level of polish, structure, and ambition.
+> TL;DR: This is not a product.
+It’s not even a tool.
+It’s a chaotic, ever-changing project that’s grown up a bit since the first version.
+The "Pro" is mostly a joke, but I am trying to make things cleaner and more useful as I go.

 ---

 ## Why DeltaFrame Pro?

-DeltaFrame Pro marks a new chapter in my development journey.
-The original **DeltaFrame** project was a playground for learning the basics of order book visualization, trade simulation, and data persistence.
-With DeltaFrame Pro, the focus has shifted to building a more maintainable, modular, and user-friendly application.
-This version introduces a higher standard for UI/UX, code organization, and feature completeness, while still embracing the "fuck around and find out" (FAFO) philosophy that made the original so valuable as a learning tool.
+So, why a "Pro" version?
+Honestly, the original [DeltaFrame](https://github.com/vedang-patil-23/DeltaFrame) was a mess, but it taught me a ton.
+This new repo is my attempt to do things a little better: more modular code, a UI that doesn’t make my eyes bleed, and features that actually work.
+I’m still learning as I go, and this project is my way of keeping myself honest (and maybe helping someone else who’s on the same journey).

 ---

 ## Project Philosophy

-DeltaFrame Pro is built on the FAFO model—_"fuck around and find out"_.
-This means that every feature, refactor, and architectural decision is the result of hands-on experimentation, learning from mistakes, and iterating toward better solutions.
-The project is a journal of technical growth, documenting the transition from quick hacks to thoughtful, scalable engineering.
-Every part of the app has been broken and rebuilt at least once, and each cycle has brought new insights into both the technology and the user experience.
+I build by the FAFO model—_"fuck around and find out"_.
+That means I don’t always know what I’m doing, but I try, break stuff, and then try again.
+Every feature here is the result of me getting stuck, googling a lot, and then finally figuring it out (or giving up and coming back later).

 ---

 ## What’s New in DeltaFrame Pro

 ### 1. Sidebar Navigation
-The application now features a modern, persistent sidebar that provides quick access to all major pages: **Dashboard**, **Portfolio**, **Order Book**, **About**, and **Settings**.
-Each page is clearly labeled and accompanied by an icon for intuitive navigation.
-The sidebar can be collapsed to maximize workspace, and the active page is always highlighted for clarity.
-This navigation overhaul makes the app feel more like a professional platform and less like a prototype.
+I finally got tired of clicking through a single, ugly page.
+Now there’s a sidebar!
+You can jump between Dashboard, Portfolio, Order Book, About, and Settings.
+It even collapses if you want more space.
+The active page is highlighted so you don’t get lost (like I used to).

 ### 2. Modular Pages
 DeltaFrame Pro is organized into distinct, modular pages: